yeoldegrove/sailfish-signature-spoofing/README.md

 **Starting Rsync daemon on Sailfish**

 * Make sure Android subsystem is stopped
-* Make sure you PC is in connected to the same WiFi network as your phone
+* Connect your PC to the phone (either with USB or both connected to the same WiFi network)
+* Enable [developer mode](https://jolla.zendesk.com/hc/en-us/articles/202011863-How-to-enable-Developer-Mode)
 * Figure out your phone's IP address.
-It's shown in "Developer mode".
+It's shown in *Settings* -> *Developer tools*.
 We will use it later

-* Enable [developer mode](https://jolla.zendesk.com/hc/en-us/articles/202011863-How-to-enable-Developer-Mode)
+  For USB that is usually 192.168.2.15
 * Open terminal app or connect via SSH
 * Become root by executing `devel-su`
 * Create minimalistic Rsync config